yubster4525/upb/README.md

 with multiple processes:

 Ensure that both an MPI implementation and the `mpi4py` Python package are installed before running the examples.
+Some MPI setups do not inherit your shell `PATH`, so explicitly provide the Python interpreter path to `mpirun`:

 ~~~~
-mpirun -np 4 python examples/train.py
+mpirun -np 4 $(which python3) examples/train.py
 ~~~~
+*(See `examples/train.sh` for a similar invocation using a hard-coded path.)*

 Checkpoints will be saved under `data/`.
 Edit `examples/train.py` if you need to adjust the path to your PhantomJS or Chromium driver.

 ## Running a trained agent

-To watch the agent play the standard game, use the rollout script:
+To watch the agent play the standard game, use the rollout script.
+Again, specify the full Python path so `mpirun` can locate it:

 ~~~~
-mpirun -np 4 python examples/rollout.py
+mpirun -np 4 $(which python3) examples/rollout.py
 ~~~~

 The script loads the most recent saved policy and opens a browser window.
 Change